-(d) Within 200 feet of an approved and marked swimming area;
+(d) Within 200 feet of an approved and marked swimming area; (e) In the North Santiam River above a point 1,100 feet northwest of Hoover Rock, as marked:

-(e) In the North Santiam River above a point 1,100 feet northwest of Hoover Rock, as marked.
+(f) In the Breitenbush Arm between the Breitenbush River Highway 22 bridge and a point approximately 2000 feet downstream of the bridge, as marked.

-(3) Water skiing, including take-offs and landing is prohibited in areas listed in subsections (2)(b), (c), (d), (e), (4)(a) and (4)(c) of this rule.
+(3) Water skiing, including takeoffs and landing is prohibited in areas listed in subsections (2)(b), (c), (d), (e) and (f) of this rule.